gidger/rpi-led-nhl-scoreboard/README.md

 1. An [Adafruit RGB Matrix Bonnet](https://www.adafruit.com/product/3211) (recommended) or [RGB Matrix HAT + RTC](https://www.adafruit.com/product/2345).
 1. HUB75 type 32x64 RGB LED matrix.
 These can be found at electronics hobby shops (or shipped from China for a lot cheaper).
 I recommend heading to a shop to purchase if you're unsure of exactly what you need.
 1. An appropriate power supply.
 A 5V 4A power supply should suffice, but I offer the same advice as the LED matrix.
 I'm currently using a 5V 8A power supply as that's what I had lying around.
-1. **OPTIONAL**: A soldering iron, solder, and a short wire.
+1. **OPTIONAL**, but recommended: A soldering iron, solder, and a short wire.

 <a name="install"/>

 ## Installation Instructions
 These instructions assume some very basic knowledge of electronics and Linux command line navigation.
-For additional details on driving an RGB matrix with a Raspberry Pi, check out my fork of [hzeller's rpi-rgb-led-matrix repo](https://github.com/gidger/rpi-rgb-led-matrix-python3.12-fix) (it's the submodule used in this project).
+For additional details on driving an RGB matrix with a Raspberry Pi, check out [hzeller's rpi-rgb-led-matrix repo](https://github.com/hzeller/rpi-rgb-led-matrix) (it's the submodule used in this project).

 As of release V3.0.0, the recommended installation method for this project leverages Docker.
 Instructions are provided for installation with or without Docker.